Uighar city ruin, Baibalik, is situated 14km to west from the center

 king of Uighar.
 Since its construction, the city had always been visited by

-(current Tadjigistans) and Chinese merchants, Sogd preachers.
+Sogd (current Tajikistan) and Chinese merchants, Sogd preachers.

-central Asia of the period.
+that period.
 There were two fortresses built of clay in the

 city.
 But most part of them collapsed and only east and north

 section of the northern fortress remained currently.
 This remained fortress is

 4m high and 2m thick.
 Many tiny holes on the fortress are supposed to have been